oshanis/PhotoServer/DeveloperNotes.md

 Unauthenticated Request from a client
 =======================================
-curl --form upload=@close.png --form press=OK localhost:5000/upload
+Make note of the headers that need to be set from the client. curl --form upload=@goto.png --form press=OK --header "user_uri: https://plus.google.com/+OshaniSeneviratne" --header "user_name: Oshani Seneviratne" --header "usage_restrictions: http://usage_restrictions" localhost:8080/upload

 Authentication is provided by OAuth